 And because this recipe calls for blueberries and pomegranate seeds, it keeps particularly well in the fridge—so you can even prep enough on the weekend to last you for the whole week!

-How to Make Several Servings
+How to Make Multiple Servings

 There are two methods you can use to make several servings of this recipe.